 This type of diarrhea can have several causes, such as infection by viruses, bacteria or protozoa, inflammatory bowel disease, ulcerative colitis, chronic pancreatitis, Crohn's disease, irritable bowel syndrome, bowel tumor, celiac disease and others.
 Treatment for chronic diarrhea is done based on the correct diagnosis of the cause of the problem.

 Infectious diarrhea is a type of acute diarrhea, but it is caused by microorganisms such as viruses, bacteria, fungi or protozoa.
-Unlike food infection, in infectious diarrhea a change in your diet does not improve the disease.
+Unlike diarrhea caused by food infections, infectious diarrhea suffers no alteration due to changes in your diet.

 When to go to the doctor